Aug 22, 2025

 </aside>

-<aside> 📎 In the era of blazing fast compute and memory it’s easy for the performance characteristics of System objects to feel like a thing of the past.
-However scale in the end, can defeat all our expectations.
-With Strings we need to be considerate because they are immutable!
-This means operations like ToUpper() create a new string in memory.
-With large datasets this can lead performance issues.
+📎 In the era of blazing fast compute and memory, it’s easy for the performance characteristics of System objects to feel like a thing of the past.
+But scale can defeat all our expectations in the end.
+With String,

 </aside>